DannisDogs/Price_Calculator/README.md

 This transparent breakdown helps you see:
 - Exactly what services you're receiving
 - How pricing is calculated for each component
-- Multi-dog surcharges applied clearly
+- Multi-dog pricing applied clearly
 - Any applicable discounts or special rates

 ## 🌐 Access the Calculator